Contiguous Swiss Pension Fund Benchmarks From 31.12.1984

 1984 to 31.12.2019

-Please note that all three indices reflect one and the same Pictet benchmark (Pictet LPP-93) prior to 31.12.1999.
+Please note that all three indices reflect the same two Pictet benchmarks (Pictet LPP-1985 & Pictet LPP-1993) prior to 31.12.1999.
+From that date onward, each risk-tier is based on a distinct, tier corresponding benchmark.

 The risk/return profiles of pension fund benchmarks in all risk-brackets have undergone dramatic chances with the end of ‘Irrational Exuberance’.
-A modest increase in observed risk coincided with lower investment returns from windfall.
+The increase in observed risk coincided with lower investment returns from windfall.

 Certainly a testing time for Swiss pension funds, or any similar group of institutional investors operating with complex and slow decision making processes, and/or fragile decision-making methodologies.